-The more I learn about blogging the more helpful resources I come across to get the newbie blogger like myself and the tech-challenged blogger (also Me) onto the next level.
-For my new readers who may be interested in dipping their toes into the blogging world, I want to highlight at least once a week a new e-course, e-book, blogger or whatever tool I find to help all of us Newbies become more professional.
+The more I learn about blogging the more important resources I come across to help the beginner blogger like myself and the tech-challenged blogger (also Me) onto the next level.
 Last week my Blog post “Fabulous Bloggers to Follow” showcased 3 seasoned bloggers and a newbie who is moving leaps and bounds in the blogging universe.

 Writing Your Blog